thelosthorizon/automation-practice/README.md

 ### Test Planning

 > I have used Google's ACC __(Attributes-Components-Capabilities)__ method to come up with the test plan.
-Capabilities = Test scenarios i.e. something we test for
+Capabilities = Test scenarios i.e. something we test for.
+Both original mindmap and a pdf file is included.
+You can download community edition of xmind [here](https://www.xmind.net/download/)

 > You can find the __color coded__ (based in risk matrix) high level test scenarios in the [test_plan](./test_plan.pdf).
 Note that there can be multiple tests within each test scenarios or a test can span across multiple scenarios